Lucien Lamoureux

-Lucien Lamoureux (/fr/; August 3, 1920 – July 16, 1998) was a Canadian politician and Speaker of the House of Commons of Canada from 1966 to 1974.
+Lucien Lamoureux (/fr/; August 3, 1920 – July 16, 1998) was a Canadian politician and the 27th speaker of the House of Commons from 1966 to 1974.
 He is the second longest-serving occupant of that office.

+Early life

 Lamoureux was born and raised in Ottawa to Prime and Graziella (née Madore) Lamoureux.

+Career

 After graduating with a law degree from Osgoode Hall in 1945, Lamoureux worked as a political aide to Lionel Chevrier, a Canadian Cabinet minister in the government of Prime Minister William Lyon Mackenzie King.
 In 1954, he left Chevrier's office to establish a law practice in Cornwall, Ontario.

 Lamoureux was first elected to the House of Commons of Canada in the 1962 election as a Liberal Member of Parliament (MP).
 In 1963, he became deputy speaker of the House of Commons and decided to stop attending meetings of the Liberal caucus in order to maintain impartiality.
 Following the 1965 election, prime minister Lester Pearson nominated him to the position of speaker of the House of Commons.

 Lamoureux served as speaker during two minority governments, 1965–1968 and 1972–1974, experiences that required him to maintain authority and neutrality in a situation where no party had control of the House.

+1968 election

 In the 1968 election, he decided to follow the custom of the speaker of the House of Commons of the United Kingdom and stand for election as an independent.
 Both the Liberal Party and the Progressive Conservative Party agreed not to run candidates against him.
 The New Democratic Party, however, declined to withdraw their candidate.
 Lamoureux was re-elected and continued to serve as speaker.

+1972 election and beyond

 In the 1972 election, Lamoureux again ran as an independent, this time both the Tories and the NDP ran candidates against him.
 Lamoureux won re-election by a margin of 5,000 votes.
 Without an all-party agreement to not run against sitting speakers in general elections, however, Lamoureux's wish for Canada to follow the British precedent was doomed, and future speakers would not repeat his attempt to run as an independent.
 As the election produced a minority government for the Liberals who had only two more seats than the Conservatives, the closeness of it was perhaps the reason why the opposition parties would choose not to follow such a precedent.

 In April 1974, Lamoureux became the longest serving speaker in the history of the House of Commons, surpassing the record set by Rodolphe Lemieux.
 In September 1973, Lamoureux announced that he would not run in the 1974 election, and retired from Parliament.
 He was appointed Canadian ambassador to Belgium following the election and after to as ambassador in Portugal from 1980 to 1985.
-Lamoureux retired and to Brussels where died in 1998.
+Lamoureux retired and moved to Waterloo where died in 1998.
 Lamoureux was buried at Notre-Dame Cemetery in Ottawa.